EijsinkDev/FormCheckBox/README.md

 FormCheckBox
 ==========

-Repository for the source of the FormCheckBox widget, for the "Customizing Vaadin widgets"
+Repository for the source of the FormCheckBox widget, for the "Customizing Vaadin widgets" blog post